4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 Step 1: Balance Daytime Naps and Wake Windows

-Action: While too little sleep leads to overtiredness, too much daytime sleep can “steal” from the night.
-Finding the ideal 4 month sleep regression wake windows is the most effective way to balance daytime naps and prevent the “overtired” bedtime battle.
+While too little sleep leads to overtiredness, too much daytime sleep can “steal” from the night.
+Follow ideal 4-month wake windows to balance naps and prevent bedtime battles.

 The science (Why it works): This prevents overtiredness, which triggers a stress response that makes a baby fight sleep.
 By staying within the right windows, you support deep, restorative sleep that is crucial for your baby’s brain growth and physical development.